Memphis may send second expelled Tennessee lawmaker back to statehouse

 Jones has already been sworn back in after councillors in Nashville, where his district is located, voted unanimously on Monday to restore him on an interim basis until a special election can be held for the remainder of the two-year term.

-On Wednesday afternoon, the Shelby County Board of Commissioners, where Democrats hold a supermajority, will vote on doing the same for Pearson at a special meeting in Memphis, where Pearson's district is.
+On Wednesday afternoon, the Shelby County Board of Commissioners, where Democrats hold a supermajority, will vote on doing the same for Pearson at a special meeting in Memphis, where Pearson's district is located.

 In announcing the meeting, Mickell Lowery, the board's chairman and a Democrat, called the expulsions "unfortunate."